Formula For Conservation Of Mass

 Q2: How can I apply the conservation of mass to solve a real-world problem?

 A2: Consider a scenario where you need to determine the amount of product formed in a chemical reaction.
-By knowing the initial mass of reactants and applying the conservation of mass principle, you can calculate the theoretical yield of the product.
+But by knowing the initial mass of reactants and applying the conservation of mass principle, you can calculate the theoretical yield of the product.
 This calculation is then compared to the actual yield to determine reaction efficiency.

 Q3: What is the difference between the conservation of mass and the conservation of matter?